Jane’s Attack Squadron

 |Developer:||Looking Glass Studios, Mad Doc Software|

 |Game Modes:||Singleplayer / Multiplayer|

-> Originally developed for EA by Looking Glass Studios, Jane’s Fighter Squadron appeared to be near-extinct when Looking Glass folded in early 2000.
+Originally developed for EA by Looking Glass Studios, Jane’s Fighter Squadron appeared to be extinct when Looking Glass folded in early 2000.
 That’s when Xicat and Mad Doc Software swooped in out of the blue to rescue not only the game and the Jane’s brand name, but also a number of the original Looking Glass development crew.
-The result of all that chaos is the World War II flight simulator you see before you.
+The result of all that chaos is the World War II flight sim you see before you.

-> The game is unquestionably an entertaining WWII prop sim in its own right, with a welcome focus on tactical and strategic strike missions over straight dogfighting.
+The game is unquestionably an entertaining WWII prop sim in its own right, with a welcome focus on tactical and strategic strike missions over straight dogfighting.
 The graphics however are at least two years late to the party (just compare them with IL-2 Sturmovik from the same period), and its simpler game design won’t win it any medals either.

 In addition to a surprisingly thin collection of training sorties and single missions (only five of each), the game also offers a pair of short, scripted campaigns set on the European western front between 1943 and 1944.
 Although no traditional pilot career is available, you can fly for either the Allies or the Germans from behind the controls of 15 impressively rendered aircraft, ranging from nimble Spitfire and Messerschmitt fighters to heavy B-24D and Ju-88 bombers (in which you can also man the gunner and bombardier stations).